-Our Wilderness State park long sleeved shirts are perfect for providing that base layer and celebrating Michigan starry skies!
+Our State of Happiness long sleeved shirts are perfect for providing that base layer and celebrating Michigan starry skies!
 If you’re looking for something to keep your ears warm, try a Stormy Kromer Trapper Hat.
 Or, pick up a soft and warm blanket, perfect for an extra layer in the winter, or chillier spring nights!
 Don’t forget those toes, either.
 A good pair of thick quality socks will keep you cozy!

 Make it a Midnight Picnic

 Word to the wise: it’s always a good idea to pack some snacks.
 Standing out in the cold, especially after bedtime, can really leave you in need of a pick-me-up.
 Coffee, tea, and hot chocolate to the rescue!
 We recommend the Keweenau Coffee Co.
 Borealis Blend or Fireside's Salted Caramel Cocoa mix to give you warm-fuzzy feelings.
 If it’s one of those sweltering summer nights, there’s also no shame in enjoying a cold bottle of your favorite beer!

 Don’t forget to pack some snacks to nibble at while you’re waiting for your turn at the telescope.
 Cherry Republic Salsa is perfect for the chips n’ dip fans out there, and Michi-Gummies are a good go-to for those with a sweet tooth.